Yor-Braakman/SQLBatcher/README.md

 Parallel SQL batch executor with multiple authentication methods for SQL Server and Azure SQL Database.

+Why I made it: When releasing a new database project to a database, after having run the pre-deployment script on the db, you can run all tables changes parallel to quicken release time.

 ## Features

 - Multiple authentication methods: